chaseruskin/verb/docs/src/topic/vectors.md

 One of the consequences of having the vectors files have a very simple format allows for easier parsing in the hardware languages.
 It also means not a lot of additional information is known, such as what order the ports are arranged in each vector.

 To check the order of ports that Vertex writes to vectors, see the `vertex link` command.
-An option is available to print the list of ports in their vertex order for inputs and outputs.
+An option is available to print the list of ports in their vector order for inputs and outputs.

 A user can also find the port order by identifying the order in which the ports appear in the source code for the hardware design's port interface declarations.